BarbriSFCourseDetails

 Presented By

-As lead counsel, Mr. Maloney has tried cases in both court and arbitration proceedings.
-He guides his clients through the litigation process with personal attention and a hands-on approach.
-Mr. Maloney's practice spans a wide array of disputes and claims including civil rights, securities, commercial, financial, intellectual property, personal injury, legal malpractice, and medical malpractice.
-He is an experienced appellate advocate and has successfully briefed and argued appeals in state and federal courts on a range of legal issues.
-Mr. Maloney also advises clients on corporate and transactional matters.
-He has lectured and published on legal subjects including arbitration and civil procedure.
+Mr. Maloney is an experienced trial attorney who has recovered millions of dollars on behalf of clients.
+As lead counsel, he has tried cases in both court and arbitration proceedings.
+Mr. Maloney guides his clients through the litigation process with personal attention and a hands-on approach.
+His practice spans a wide array of disputes and claims including civil rights, securities, commercial, financial, intellectual property, personal injury, legal malpractice, and medical malpractice.
+Mr. Maloney is an experienced appellate advocate and has successfully briefed and argued appeals in state and federal courts on a range of legal issues.
+He also advises clients on corporate and transactional matters.
+Mr. Maloney has lectured and published on legal subjects including arbitration and civil procedure.

 On Demand